 Many businesses in Bath sought to profit from this, and the Assembly Rooms were no different.
-So when in 1772 there was a three-day meeting in September, the Upper Rooms put on a pre-season ball as described in this advert in the Bath Chronicle.
+So, when, in 1772, there was a three-day meeting in September, the Upper Rooms put on a pre-season ball, as described in this advertisement in the Bath Chronicle.

-The were also Balls at Gyde's Lower Rooms on the Tuesday and Thursday Nights at the same price.
+There were also Balls at Gyde's Lower Rooms on Tuesday and Thursday Nights at the same price.

 Those owners of horse raced included: